Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Related Work

 Our work also aims to improve the performance of semantic matching by refining foundational features.
 In contrast to \citet{zhang2024telling}, we do not require dataset-specific keypoint definitions since our work only relies on weak supervision that is available at scale.
 Similar to \citet{mariotti2024improving}, we leverage 3D information to reduce ambiguities.
 However, our work does not suffer from performance drops for objects with more complex topology and thus does not require tuning of weighting factors

 \textbf{Pseudo-labeling.} \citet{lee2013pseudo} proposed pseudo-labeling, also referred to as self-training, as a technique for semi-supervised training of neural networks, where a small initial set of labels is propagated to a larger set of unlabeled instances.
-Various methods have been built on top of this concept, showcasing the generality and scalability of this approach \citep{asano2019self, xie2020self, caron2021emerging, karaev2024cotracker3,hamilton2022unsupervised, attaiki2022ncp}, sometimes in connection with knowledge distillation from other pre-trained models.
-Previous works expand manual keypoint annotations and show improved semantic correspondence performance \cite{kim2022semi,li2021probabilistic,huang2023weakly}.
+Various methods have been developed based on this concept, demonstrating the generality and scalability of this approach \citep{asano2019self, xie2020self, caron2021emerging, karaev2024cotracker3, hamilton2022unsupervised, attaiki2022ncp}, sometimes in conjunction with knowledge distillation from other pre-trained models.
+Previous works have expanded manual keypoint annotations and demonstrated improved semantic correspondence performance \cite{kim2022semi,li2021probabilistic,huang2023weakly}.
 In our work, we propose to extract pseudo-labels using off-the-shelf foundational features (at training time), which we use to fine-tune a light-weight adapter for the task of semantic correspondence estimation.